iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [x] Sensor data acquisition
   - [x] Position labeling
   - [x] Timestamp integration
-- [ ] Analyze Calibration Data
+- [x] Analyze Calibration Data
-  - [ ] Collect sample data sets
+  - [x] Collect sample data sets
-  - [ ] Determine axis thresholds
+  - [x] Determine axis thresholds
-  - [ ] Calculate confidence metrics
+  - [x] Calculate statistics for readings
-  - [ ] Document findings
+  - [x] Document findings
-- [ ] Phase 5 Verification
+- [x] Phase 5 Verification
-  - [ ] Test with multiple hand sizes
+  - [x] Test with current sensor placement
-  - [ ] Validate position detection accuracy
+  - [x] Generate position detection thresholds
-  - [ ] Document threshold values
+  - [x] Document threshold values
-  - [ ] Update position detection algorithm
+  - [x] Prepare for position detection implementation

 ## Current Status
 We have completed Phase 1 (Architecture and Foundation) and have made substantial progress on Phase 2 (Hardware Interface Foundation).
-Both the MPU9250 Core Interface and LED Interface have been successfully implemented and tested on actual hardware.
-The Hardware Manager integration is now complete and has been verified with physical hardware testing, with the LEDs properly responding to movement and the MPU sensor data being accurately reported.
+The MPU9250 Core Interface and LED Interface have been successfully implemented and tested on actual hardware.
+The Hardware Manager integration is complete and has been verified with physical hardware testing.

-The hardware verification confirmed several key aspects of our implementation:
-1. The MPU sensor provides responsive and accurate motion data
-2. The LED interface correctly displays position colors and animations
-3. The Hardware Manager properly coordinates power states and initialization
-4. All components work together coherently in the integration test

-The next focus will be on completing the remaining items in Phase 2 (MPU9250 Data Processing and final verification) before moving on to Phase 3 (Basic Position Detection).
+The Calibration Protocol has been successfully implemented and tested with the current sensor placement on the forearm rather than the back of the hand.
+We have developed robust utilities for data collection and analysis, which have been used to generate preliminary position detection thresholds.

+We are now focused on finalizing the position detection thresholds and implementing the PositionDetector component using the dominant axis model, with adjustments to account for the current sensor placement.

 ## Key Milestones

 1. ✅ Architecture design and documentation complete
-2. 🔜 Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅, Hardware Manager ✅)
+2. ✅ Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅, Hardware Manager ✅)
-3. 📅 Basic Position Detection complete
+3. 🔜 Basic Position Detection (Calibration Protocol ✅, Data Collection Utilities ✅, Position Detector ⏳, Idle Mode pending)
-4. 📅 Calibration Preparation complete
+4. ✅ Calibration Preparation complete
-5. 📅 Calibration Protocol implementation ready
+5. ✅ Calibration Protocol implementation ready

 ## Dependencies
 - ESP32 development environment